 A custom shader is used for this map, tuned to the flat South Jersey terrain.
 This brings out details that are normally lost in most maps.
 The example on the left shows shaded terrain for elevations up to a maximum of 2000 feet, which would be needed for a map that covers the entire state of New Jersey.
 It shows no color variation in the Southern part of the state where the highest point is only about 250 feet above sea level.
 The shader for LIDAR in the Pines HD is shown on the right, revealing a full range of colors for the flat Southern terrain.

-LIDAR in the Pines HD is easily installed in Mobile Atlas Creator on your Windows, Macintosh or Linux computer where you can export any area for use in two dozen apps on Android, iOS, Windows, MacOS or Linux.
-Create your own maps for Garmin handheld GPS units and Magellan Triton handhelds.
+LIDAR in the Pines HD is easily installed in Mobile Atlas Creator on your Windows, Macintosh or Linux computer where you can export any area for use in over two dozen apps on Android, iOS, Windows, MacOS or Linux.
+Create your own maps for Garmin and Magellan handheld GPS units and use them with Basecamp and VantagePoint.
 A new 60 page tutorial – written for beginners – is included to guide you though each step of installing Mobile Atlas Creator and using it with your favorite apps and GPS units.